BradleyChatha/lumarsh/README.md

 When install packages, make sure to pass `--lua-version 5.1` into luarocks, otherwise it might not be in the correct location.

-If you're getting an error such as `cannot find module luarocks.loader`, then try running the following command:
+If you're getting an error such as `cannot find module luarocks.loader`, then try the following command:

 ```shell
 luarocks install luarocks --lua-version 5.1